-Welcome to a challenging subject.
 If you’re reading this article, it’s either because you’re in possession of an antique Japanese woodblock print, or you’re looking to purchase one, and you’re hoping to determine “is this woodblock an authentic antique”, most likely to determine “how much is this antique Japanese woodblock print worth”.

 Both questions are difficult ones, and this article’s aim is to give you insight into making those determinations.
+If you are in the process of buying an antique Japanese woodblock on eBay or other auction website, please read our Japanese woodblock print auction guide.

 Antique Japanese Woodblock Prints do not include edition numbers